 The reviewing EO agent will decide one of the following:

 - The information does not warrant further action.
 In this case, the agent inputs information, including rationale, into the database and closes the referral.

 - The referral relates to activities that should be considered at a future date.
 The agent documents the database and schedules the appropriate date to re-evaluate the information.

 - The referral contains characteristics that require it to be forwarded to a committee of career EO managers and agents.
 This committee evaluates referrals monthly — more often in some circumstances — and decides whether to proceed with an examination.
 The committee also applies the “reasonable belief” standard.

 - The information warrants an examination of the organization.
 The agent documents his or her decision and the reasons for it in the database.
 The information item then becomes part of the examination file.

-If this process results in a decision to examine an organization, the Classification Office will forward the case to a field group for assignment to a revenue agent.
+If this process results in a decision to examine an organization, the EO Referrals Office will forward the case to a field group for assignment to a revenue agent.
 The revenue agent will contact the organization and schedule an appointment to begin the examination.
 (For details on the EO examination process, see Fact Sheet 2008-14.)